jackgrahamgit/ga4-ecommerce-android-app/README.md

 # Measure ecommerce events on a mobile app

-This Android project demonstrates how to implement ecommerce events so you can measure user behavior through Google Analytics.
+This project demonstrates how to implement ecommerce events in an Android mobile app so you can measure user behavior through Google Analytics.

 ## Before you begin